What is DBS?

 Deep brain stimulation (DBS) is a procedure where wires are implanted by a neurosurgical team in specific deep brain structures.
 These wires are routed under the skin to an implanted battery, placed in the chest or abdominal wall.
 The battery produces a continuous impulse to the brain and provide a 24 hour therapy to alleviate symptoms.

-DBS for Parkinson’s disease
+DBS for Parkinson’s Disease

 The most common indication for DBS is Parkinson’s disease.

 In the early stages of PD, patients experience substantial benefit with medication therapy, usually achieving 60-80% improvement of physical symptoms with consistent control through the day.
-This has been termed the ‘Honeymoon phase’ (see figure)
+This has been termed the ‘Honeymoon phase’ (see below figure)

 Over years however, symptom control can become inconsistent and sometimes accompanied by periods of excessive movement termed ‘dyskinesia’.
 Medication adjustments can be effective in ironing out these variations in physical performance and dyskinesia, but over time some patients find that irrespective of the alterations made to their medications, consistent symptom control cannot be achieved.
 It is usually at this point that patients consider advanced therapy interventions for their Parkinson’s disease including DBS.